html5rocks/www.html5rocks.com/content/tutorials/webcomponents/shadowdom-adv/en/index.md

 {% include "warning.html" %}

-This article discusses more of the amazing things you can do with ShadowDOM.
+This article discusses more of the amazing things you can do with Shadow DOM.
 It builds on the concepts discussed in [Shadow DOM 101](/tutorials/webcomponents/shadowdom/).
 If you're looking for an introduction, see [Dominic Cooney](/profiles/#dominiccooney)'s most [excellent article](/tutorials/webcomponents/shadowdom/).